princeppy/ChartsInSharePoint2013/README.md

 In cases where we need to gather information from three different lists, each additional $.ajax call would need to be made inside the previous call's success function.
 In order to prevent "spaghetti" code, we turn to the concept of promises or deferreds.

-### Using jQuery promisesIn order to implement promises in the JavaScript, we'll use jQuery Deferreds.
+### Using jQuery promises

+In order to implement promises in the JavaScript, we'll use jQuery Deferreds.
 Using the Deferred object, we can make multiple asynchronous calls to the SharePoint REST API at the same time, rather than waiting for each individual call to complete prior to starting the next call.
 Using deferreds also allows us to create a much cleaner structure in our code.

 ```
 "use strict";